-What Happens To Your Body When You Stop Eating Meat, According To Doctors
+Doctors Reveal What Happens In Your Body When You Stop Eating Meat

 An increasing number of people are reducing the amount of meat they eat, or eliminating meat from their diets entirely.
 A study published in Nature in 2018 indicated that huge reductions in meat-eating worldwide were necessary to help avert climate catastrophe, and millennials in particular are changing their diets: data from The Economist found that 25% of all Americans between 25 and 34 say they're either vegan or vegetarian in 2019.
 If you're changing your diet to cut out meat entirely, though, you may be concerned about what happens to your body when you stop eating meat.
 The effects, according to experts, depend on the person — but overall, there can be benefits.